 Château de Fesles: Le Pape de la Viticulture

-Jean and his wife Blanche Renou had several children, although the relationships between father and sons were perhaps not always ideal.
+Jean and his wife Blanche Renou had several children, although the relationships between the father and his sons were perhaps not always easy.
 Finding it impossible to work with Jean, one son left Bonnezeaux to seek his fortune elsewhere.
 Having initially toyed with the idea of emigrating to the USA he was ultimately unable to do so, having been refused a visa, and instead he took up work at Château Pavie in St Emilion.